qrsouther/blueprint-app/TERMINOLOGY.md

 # Blueprint App - Terminology Reference

-**Purpose:** This document maps user-facing terminology (new branding) to internal code terminology (legacy naming) to ensure clear communication during development.
+**Purpose:** This document provides a reference for the terminology used in the Blueprint App, mapping user-facing terms to internal code terminology and documenting key concepts.

 **Status:** Display names rebranded, internal code uses legacy names (intentional backward compatibility)